schefs/bootstrap/README.md

 We`ll use route 53 internal hosted dns zone without a real domain.
 If you want to use a real domain, that will work out great for you also, especially with k8s ingress sub-domain HOST proxy redirect will help you to save money on LoadBalancer and expose internal services with ease.

-We are going to run a dummy-exporter, Nginx ingress controller, k8s-dashboard, Heapster, Kube-state-metrics, node exporters, Prometheus-operator, Grafana, alert manager cluster.
+We are going to run a dummy-exporter, Nginx ingress controller, k8s-dashboard, Heapster, Kube-state-metrics, node exporters, Prometheus-operator, Grafana, alert manager cluster, fluentd daemonset, kibana and elastic search (on vm).

 ## Installation requirements